jootten/A2C_Lunar_Lander/report.md

 ![*Figure 2: coordinator.py init*](report_screenshots/coordinator.py_network_init.png)

-As one can see here, network related things like the loss function and the optimizers are also created at this point.
+As one can see here, network-related things like the loss function and the optimizers are also created at this point.
 But let's take the chance to go into both classes and look at the architectures of the networks **(Figure 3 & 4)**.

 The Critic: